oncohub-charity/oncohub-charity/CONTRIBUTING.md

 ### medical consulting 🥼

-If you are a doctor or scientist in the medical domain, you can become our consultant (contact directly to email: oncohub@proton.me)
+If you are a doctor or scientist in the medical domain, you can become our consultant (text message on <a href="https://discord.gg/wEHXKqXKTA" target="_blank">discord</a> or contact directly to email: oncohub@proton.me)